 - After completing the initial five steps above, give your child the notebook and let them draw pictures and cut out images of objects that begin with that letter, and so on.

 - The book gives you the flexibility to review the alphabets with your child.
 It is also a great treasure for years to come.

 This is an easy game that can be played anytime and anywhere.
 There are many variations to this game and here are a few:

 When Eytan first learned the letter E (for his name of course!), he spotted it everywhere.
 I took his excitement and enthusiasm to learn to the next step by sitting with him and cutting out the letter E from the newspaper.
-He was working on letter recognition and fine motor skills (which he needed), and he didn't even see it at work!
-It was all play and fun for him.Sorts of Fonts!
+He was working on letter recognition and fine motor skills (which he needed), and he didn't even see it as work!
+It was all fun and games for him.

 Collect the letters in different fonts, from either magazines or simply print them out from your computer.
 Play a sorting game with your child.
 Teach them that each letter comes in a variety of fonts.
-This game is great for children who are picture smart!The Missing Letter
+This game is great for children who are picture smart!

 Sing the ABC song and keeping with the tune 'forget' to say one letter.
 Ask your child which letter was missing?
-This is great for musical children!Letter Match Up
+This is great for musical children!

 Originally I bought a wall banner from the Dollar Store for the letter that I was going to hang on his wall, but then I thought it would be more fun for Eytan to match them up himself.
-At first he matched letters to one another, then he would match the letters to the right pictures.Mixed up ABC game
+At first he matched letters to one another, then he would match the letters to the right pictures.

-Place cards or wooden blocks of the alphbet back in the right order.
+Place cards or wooden blocks of the alphabet back in the right order.
 Using the blocks is a great way to encourage the kinesthetic learner.
-How about making a tower?Tape away!
+How about making a tower?

 New!
 CommentsHave your say about what you just read!
 Leave me a comment in the box below.